vrutkovs/blog/content/posts/okd-with-victoriametrics.md

   replicas: 0
 ```

-Instead of prometheus we could now deploy another VictoriaMetrics instance.
+Instead of prometheus, we could now deploy another VictoriaMetrics instance.
 This time we'll deploy
 a proper cluster with 2 instances for resilience:
 ```yaml
 apiVersion: operator.victoriametrics.com/v1beta1